digitaltrails/onvifeye/README.md

 ### Installing the program

-Depending on you Linux distribution, the required dependencies may not be available via your disto's normall installation mechanism.
+Depending on your Linux distribution, the required dependencies may not be available via your distro's normal installation mechanism.
 You might have to use _pip_ to install them locally in a python-virtual environment under a normal user account, for example: